 Not Included: diving, snorkeling and excursions on your day off.

-Initial, non-refundable payment of $1800.00 is due by February 1, 2022.
-Final payment of $1700.00 is due by March 15, 2022.
+Initial, non-refundable payment of $1,800 is due by February 1, 2024.
+Final payment is due by March 15, 2024.
 To make payment by cc, call Linda Kwasny at 858-414-9891 with cc details.
 Or, a check, payable to Loloma Foundation can be mailed to PO Box 2764, Del Mar, California 92014.
 Trip cancellation information is available for purchase on the airline application form which will be sent once you are placed on your volunteer week.

 Taveuni Island is part of the Northern Lau group and offers many stellar activities to fill your leisure allocation.
 There is great diving and snorkeling, hiking on the Lavena Coastal trail and trekking up to the Bouma Waterfalls.
 The island is known as “The Garden Island” and sports a rural population of 12,000 Fijians.
 Indo-Fijians, part-europeans, chinese and indigenous Fijians all peacefully co-exist in this verdant, rural paradise.